 Key performance indicators (or KPIs) are measurable values used to demonstrate how successful the company is on the way to its business goals.
 KPIs may focus both on the firm’s overall performance and achievements of specific departments.

 Now, develop a list of KPIs and related metrics you would like to see in each of your reports.
 To do this, identify which KPIs and metrics are already monitored, and which reports are used for this.
-Then, decide which data it is essential to add to these reports or to remove.
+Then, decide which data it is essential to add to these reports or to remove them.
 Again, it is important to discuss these questions with your stakeholders.
-At the end you will completely understand the current situation and know what improvements have to be done.
+In the end you will completely understand the current situation and know what improvements have to be done.

 After this stage, there are several more questions to answer, but you are already familiar with them.
 It is essential to check the availability of the data, identify the data sources, and so on.